Syllabus for Math 214 (Multivariable

 Homework

-the course schedule.
-The total
+on the course

-10 homework assignments automatically fails the course. |
+assignments automatically fails the course. |

 Semester Tests |

-each missed test, a grade of zero is recorded, unless (1) the instructor is
+missed test, a grade of zero is recorded, unless (1) the instructor is

 presented with documented evidence of a medical reason for not completing the

-test at the scheduled time, and (2) arrangements to make up the test are made
+test at the scheduled time, and (2) arrangements to make up the test are

-within 24 hours of the originally scheduled exam time. |
+made within 24 hours of the originally scheduled exam time.
+Semester

-Project |
+Project Assignments |

-research questions and the analysis of relevant data. |
+formulation of a research question and the analysis of relevant data, and

 Final Exam |